fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://mikekitckchan.medium.com/cors-misconfig-that-worths-usd200-4696eda5ab4c">-CORS misconfig that worths USD200</a>

+<a href="https://blog.oversecured.com/Two-weeks-of-securing-Samsung-devices-Part-2/">-The second part of discovered vulnerabilities in pre-installed apps on Samsung devices</a>

 <a href="https://blog.cobalt.io/getting-started-with-android-application-security-6f20b76d795b">-Getting started with Android Application Security</a>

 <a href="https://thevillagehacker.medium.com/time-based-sql-injection-to-dumping-the-database-da0e5bcaa9df">-Time-Based SQL Injection to Dumping the Database</a>